mizrael/davidguida.net/src/_posts/2020-07-01-blazor-and-2d-game-development-part-1-intro.md

 I will try to write an article for every example, it will also serve as reminder of my train of thought and how I managed to get the code in that shape.

-As I wrote previously, I don&#8217;t have a precise goal at the moment.
+As I wrote previously, I don't have a precise goal at the moment.
 I _might_ end up with something playable, although I tend to change idea quite often on this matter.
 As many of us, I can get distracted quite easily by new shiny toys.
 Or simply by life 🙂

-The <a href="https://www.davidguida.net/blazor-gamedev-part-2-canvas-initialization/" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">next time</a> we&#8217;ll start by initializing the Canvas and rendering some text.
+The <a href="https://www.davidguida.net/blazor-gamedev-part-2-canvas-initialization/" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">next time</a> we'll start by initializing the Canvas and rendering some text.